wonma/100-days-of-code/log2.md

 - FreeCodeCamp Code Challenge: [Cash Register](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/cash-register)

 **Today I Learned**

 - When implmenting subtraction it is important to check if the result is within a certain decimal point.
   To limit the number of digits after a decimal point, you can use '.toFixed()'.
 Note that this method turns a number value to a string.

-### Day 027: October 25, Wednesday
+### Day 026: October 25, Wednesday

-**Solved**
+**Improved**

 - Natours CSS Project

 **Today I Learned**

 - The image can be adjusted to the size of the surrounding box with object-fit:cover and height:100%.

+### Day 027: October 26, Thursday

+**Improved**

+- Natours CSS Project

+**Today I Learned**

+- **Common bug fix**: when a click on an element doesn't work, check the element's HTML markup.
+There's a chance some other element's area is covering the clickable element.